Anderson Cooper: Writings

 A freelance writer, Cooper has authored a variety of articles that have appeared in many other outlets, including Details magazine.

 In May 2006, Cooper published a memoir for HarperCollins, Dispatches from the Edge, detailing his life and work in Sri Lanka, Africa, Iraq and Louisiana over the previous year.
 Some of the book's proceeds are donated to charity.
 The book topped The New York Times Best Seller list on June 18, 2006.

 In 2017, Cooper and his mother, Gloria Vanderbilt, co-authored The Rainbow Comes and Goes: A Mother and Son on Life, Love, and Loss.
 Compiled from a series of emails, the memoir recounts their shared past, and Vanderbilt's tumultuous childhood.
 Cooper said his goal in writing the book and correspondence was to leave "nothing left unsaid" between the pair.
 It landed on multiple best-seller lists the year of its publication.

 Jeopardy!

 From April 19 to 30, 2021 Cooper served as a guest host on Jeopardy! following the death of Alex Trebek.

+Podcast: All There Is

+In 2022, Cooper launched a deeply personal podcast exploring grief and loss.
+On the show, he interviews other notable people on their experiences with grief.
+Guests have included TV host Stephen Colbert, musician Laurie Anderson and comedian Molly Shannon.
+The inspiration for the podcast came from his own life.
+Reflecting on the loss of his father when he was 10, the loss of his brother to suicide at 21, and the more recent loss of his mother Gloria Vanderbilt, he said "What has struck me is the degree to which I had not dealt with this stuff at all."
+He shared that he wanted to explore this universal human experience.
+"I just felt like, 'Why am I so alone in this?
+This is something we all go through.'
+And this idea gave me great strength, that I'm on a road that has been traveled by everybody, in one form or another.
+Why every time somebody is going down this road should it feel like the first time?"

+Cooper won a 2023 Webby Award for Best Series for All There Is.
+His 5-word acceptance speech was "All There Is, Is Love."

 Personal life

 As of 2016, Cooper was not registered to any political party.

-While promoting his book, Cooper told Oprah Winfrey he had dyslexia as a child.
-In August 2007, he confirmed his "mild dyslexia" on The Tonight Show to Jay Leno, who also has dyslexia.
+In 2008, Cooper told Oprah Winfrey he had dyslexia as a child.

+Cooper played Dungeons & Dragons with his brother as a child.
+He later said that it gave him and his brother an escape from the grief of their father's death.